Reliability through Relationships

 Transmission Expansion Planning: SPP's planning processes seek to identify system limitations, develop transmission upgrade plans, and track project progress to ensure timely completion of system reinforcements.

 Training: SPP offers continuing education for operations personnel at SPP and throughout the region.
-In 2017 SPP provided 28,720 Reliability and Integrated Marketplace training hours to 140 organizations, and we awarded 16,848 NERC Continuing Education Hours to 35 of our member organizations.
+In 2018, SPP provided 30,240 training hours to 157 organizations, representing reliability, train-the-trainer, Integrated Marketplace and transmission settlement courses.
+Additionally, SPP awarded 26,255 NERC Continuing Education Hours to 37 member organizations and staff.

 Contract Services: SPP provides reliability, tariff administration and scheduling for non-members on a contract basis.